What is in this Article?

 In this step, we will guide you to create and define a cross-section and then apply it to the model.

-- In the Model ribbon on the left panel, right-click on Model → Insert Property → Cross-Sections.
+- In the Model Tree on the left panel, right-click on Model → Insert Property → Cross-Sections.
 The group of cross-sections will be created with one default item.
 You can add more Cross-sections by right-clicking on the group →Insert Property → Crosssectiongroupitem or delete them by clicking on then pressing the Delete button.
-Each item has an ID number on the right, it starts from 1 with the default item.
-The ID number is used to assign the cross-section to the model.

 - Click on Cross-Section 1 then see the Property Tree → Define the dimensions.